MarkVebeer/DisposeMail/README.md

 In the `docker-compose.yaml` file, port `25:25` is mapped by default.
 It is recommended to not change this setting if you are using a reverse proxy as some of them cannot forward smtp packets

 # Configurations
-You can edit `config.json` inside `data/config.json` to change the mail refresh interval and number of emails shown per page
+You can edit `config.json` inside `data/config.json` to change the mail refresh interval, number of emails shown per page, and the domain name used by the service.
+Set your domain by editing the `DomainName` field.

 # Adding TLS / Encryption (optional) 🔒
-copy your certificate and private key files into the `data` folder (usually, the file extensions are `.crt` and `.key`).
-The file name and extension don't actually matter as Nortix Mail can automatically detect which one is which
+TLS/SSL certificates are no longer required or used for domain detection.
+If you wish to add encryption, you must manually configure your reverse proxy or SMTP relay to handle TLS.

 # Is it safe if I don't use TLS? 🔍
 The current mail transfer protocol is very old and by default it doesn't require TLS to function.
 This means that when another server sends an email to your server, anyone in between can theoretically read the mail if they actively try to intercept.
 However, this is unlikely to happen as the people who have this capability are mostly ISPs and hosting providers.
 For better security, setting up TLS is still recommended.